datatrail-jhu/CDScontribute/README.md

 ### Ari dictionary

 You don't have to worry about this.
-Ari has issues reading names like package names so we're creating a dictionary that spells out the name for Ari for better pronounciation.
+Ari has issues reading names like package names so we're creating a dictionary that spells out the name for Ari for better pronunciation.
 You can add your words [here](https://docs.google.com/spreadsheets/d/1RlZNiSV7CQhRLZj1-_EFTNEnErMjcpkVP_2NH6y73iQ/edit#gid=0)

 ### Sample logins